How to Find Us

 When will I find out if I have a permit or not?

 We will let you know as soon as possible if your application has been successful.
-If you apply by 19th September, your parking permit will be ready for collection on the first working day (after 24th September 2017) you return to campus.
+If you apply by 19th September, your parking permit will be ready for collection on the first working day you return to campus (after 22nd September 2018).

 If I get a student permit am I guaranteed a car parking space on campus?